MineRobber9000/neowiki/articles/neocities-learn.md

   - Min

 ## Tutorials
 Neocities has their own crash course featuring Penelope the Cat.
 There are 10 parts, covering from putting text on a page, to making links.
+[Click here to redirect to the tutorials.](https://neocities.org/tutorial/html/1)

 Regarding other things, there are resources that allow you to learn them.
 Neocities currently does not have a tutorial for these.